filip-michalsky/SalesGPT/README.md

 ## Deployment

-We have a deployment demo via FastAPI.
+We have a SalesGPT deployment demo via FastAPI.

 Please refer to [READMEa-pi.md](https://github.com/filip-michalsky/SalesGPT/blob/main/README-api.md) for instructions!